rledford/impinj-reader-provisioner/README.md

 | READER_BATCH_SIZE  | 5                                    | The number of readers to provision at the same time.
 This does not need to be equal to the number of readers in the instruction file.
 Defaults to 5.                                                                                                  |
 | READER             | name,ip,username,password            | Comma separated values for a reader's name, IP address, username, and password.
 Only the name and IP address are required unless the reader's username and password are not the default `root:impinj`.
 Multiple READER entries may exist in the file. |

+_NOTE_: Duplicate reader names and IP addresses are not allowed.

 Example Instruction File

 ```txt